Quick Navigation

 “6” means that the material is conceived with a single monomer in combination with itself.
 In comparison, “66” shows that the material is developed from multiple monomers combined with itself ( also called comonomers ).

-- The two most rigid and high-performance-based nylon variants are PPA and PA46, which are considered great options for replacing metals.
+• The two most rigid and high-performance-based nylon variants are PPA and PA46, considered great options for replacing metals.
 They are used for products constantly exposed to extreme conditions and particular high-end applications.

 Moisture absorption is also a key to understanding dimensional variations.
 Knowing that will come in handy while designing parts.